With hundreds of top-selling cars to choose from, it can be hard to sift through all the different options when shopping for a new car.

 - Brilliant standard of safety and driver-assist technology

-- Superb handling — drives more like a sporty sedan than an SUV
+- Superb handling, it drives more like a sporty sedan than an SUV

-- Third-row seats are only comfortable for children
+- Third-row seats can be only comfortable for children

-The Kluger is a serious SUV that increasing numbers of Aussie families are finding just right for their needs.
+The Kluger is a serious SUV that more and more Aussie families are finding just right for their needs.